Sompelo/code_samples/README.md

 coding the input buttons, game logic etc.) with plenty of comments (in finnish) for the program.
 The program was written in arduino C++ using arduinoIDE.

 "bankautomat_crud" is a utility program I wrote for a group project during the last period of my first year at Oamk.
-The program is a GUI-application for managing the database used to save data for bank users, accounts, credit and debit cards etc. The program was written in C++ using Qt Creator 4.3.1 Community edition.
+The program is a GUI-application for managing the database used to save data for bank users, accounts, credit and debit cards etc. The program was written in Qt C++ using Qt Creator 4.3.1 Community edition.